Tenshin000/Inverted-Index-And-Search/README.md

 <figcaption>Execution Time Plot</figcaption>
 </figure>

 From the execution time histograms (Execution Time Plot) it’s clear that Hadoop-noimc combiner performs poorly on both small and large datasets.
-Spark-RDD, instead, turns out to have comparable results to Hadoop-imc combining and Spark-dataframe for small datasets.
-However, when increasing the dataset, it becomes even worse than Hadoop-noimc.
-The execution time of Hadoop-imc and Spark-Dataframe is comparable for each input size. **Non-Parallel Execution**, on the other hand, consistently shows the worst performance as dataset size grows, clearly highlighting the benefits of distributed computing for large-scale data processing.
+Spark-RDD, instead, turns out to have comparable results to Spark-Dataframe for small datasets.
+However, when increasing the dataset, it becomes worse than Spark-Dataframe, but a little better than Hadoop-noimc.
+The execution time of Hadoop-imc and Spark-Dataframe is comparable for each input size. \textbf{Non-Parallel Execution}, on the other hand, consistently shows the worst performance as dataset size grows, clearly highlighting the benefits of distributed computing for large-scale data processing.

 <figure id="fig:aggregate-resource-allocation">
 <img src="doc/images/Fig_Aggregate_Resource_Allocation.png" style="width:44.4%" />